itechsubhan/Dockify/README.md

 ---

 <p align="center">
-  Made with ❤️ by the Dockify Team
+  Made with ❤️ by the Dockify Team ( Subhan )
 </p>